Moongetsu3/Boot-img-flasher/README.md

 You can directly flash the image using my script by just giving root permission Using **PHH Superuser App**

-**Note** 📝 : You only need the magisk app for this It doesn't matter if the boot image is rooted using Magisk or not.
+**Note 1** 📝 : You only need the magisk app for this It doesn't matter if the boot image is rooted using Magisk or not.

+**Note 2** 📝 : You Must need to flash your custom signed vbmeta-sign.img first if your device has unisoc cpu that running on android 10 and up.
+                Because you have to also sign the boot image with private keys after patching it with magisk you can't flash it directly as i mentioned earlier

+For more info about signing a unisoc image with private keys read this : [**Guide**](https://www.hovatek.com/forum/thread-32674.html)

+For More info about custom vbmeta-sign image read this : [**Guide**](https://www.hovatek.com/forum/thread-32664.html)

 So now a question will be pop up in your mind

 **Where can i find a gsi that comes with prebuilt root access?**